Noncommutative deformations and flops: Representability and Contraction Algebras

 We remark that $P_1$ is the projective cover of $S$, and that $S$ is the vertex simple at $1$.

 We know that $\End_U(\cEU)\cong\CA$ by \ref{contraction alg isos}.
 Since $\CA$ is not commutative, $\CA\neq \CAab$.
 Hence in the minimal projective resolution of $\CAab$ the kernel $K$ of the natural map $P_1\to \CAab$ contains some non-zero element $x$ which is a composition of cycles at vertex $1$, such that $x$ is zero in $\CAab$ but not in $\CA$.
 Since this element $x$ does not factor through other vertices, there cannot be a surjective map $P_0^{a}\to K$, as we need some $P_1\to K$ in order to surject onto the element $x$.
-Consequently the projective cover of $K$ must contain $P_1$, and hence $\Ext^1_{\AB}(\CAab, S)\neq 0$. \\ (2) By \ref{(-3,1) not commutative}, $\End_U(\cFU)$ is not commutative.
-Thus (2) is a consequence of (1) \cite[3.1]{AL1}. \end{proof}
+Consequently the projective cover of $K$ must contain $P_1$, and hence $\Ext^1_{\AB}(\CAab, S)\neq 0$. \\ (2) By \ref{(-3,1) not commutative}, $\End_U(\cEU)$ is not commutative, so this follows by \eqref{not S spherical 1} \cite[Theorem~3.1]{AL1}. \end{proof}